quinn/qg/README.md

 g -path <target-directory> <generator-name> [args...]
 ```

 - -path: Specifies the target directory containing the .g directory.
+Defaults to current directory.
-- <generator-name>: The name of the generator to run.
+- generator-name: The name of the generator to run.
 - [args...]: Arguments required by the generator.

 ### Example